haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 For a live Windows system, `FTK Imager` handles both disk and memory.
 `KAPE` is a better option when the time is short and you need the most important artifacts fast, before full imaging completes.

 For a live Unix system, `UAC` collects the standard artifact set, while for memory acquisition `LiME` is used, a loadable kernel module that dumps physical memory to a file or over the network.
-For offline aquisition (when the disk is removed and connected to the forensic workstation with a write blocker) `dd` is used when interoperability is important, or `FTK Imager` when you need builtin compression, hash verification and case metadata.
+For offline aquisition (when the disk is removed and connected to the forensic workstation with a write blocker) `dd` is used when interoperability is important, or `FTK Imager` when you need built-in compression, hash verification and case metadata.

 ## Evidence acquisition - Network